 Workshops were performed in elementary school Gustav Krklec, 2019.

-Installation and performance are referring to a person’s (ability) to engage environmental consciousness to think differently, accepting responsibility for their actions.
-The work consists of soil set up at the point of passage and papers with ecological terms like environmental justice, simplicity of life, local environmental care, clean technology, waste minimization etc. There is a microphone very near the soil, that amplifies the internal vibrations and external sounds-reactions of viewers.
-Sounds that I’m making are directed towards the soil, their intensity varies from very quiet ones, to the loud sounds of pain and grief.
-I’m inviting the viewers to join me, so 2 children and one adult came from the audience and made sounds with me.
-At the end, I gave to each of them, one ecological term with the written date and place, as a material performance artifact.
+The installation and performance refer to a person’s ability to raise their environmental consciousness so as to think differently and accept responsibility for their actions.
+The work consists of soil heaped at the point of passage, and papers with ecological terms such as “environmental justice,” “simplicity of life,” “local environmental care,” “clean technology,” “waste minimisation,” etc. There is a microphone in close proximity of the soil, which amplifies the internal vibrations and the external sounds-reactions of viewers.
+The sounds I am making are directed towards the soil; their intensity varies from very quiet ones, to loud sounds of pain and grief.
+I am inviting the viewers to join me – two children and an adult come from the audience and make sounds with me.
+At the end, I give each of them one of the ecological terms with written date and location, as a material performative artefact.

 When I start a workshop, I used to say to my students that I’m not here to teach them art, but to give them a tool that will allow them to tell their desires, their dreams, their inner battles.
 Whether it’s through photography, painting, installation, film or one of the many other mediums to express one’s creativity; art provides a platform to raise awareness and encourages refugees to find their own potential.
 Being able to express ourselves without judgement is one of the most therapeutic aspects of making art.

-In this performance I’m describing on the microphone, how my imaginary apartment and atelier would look like and how I could live from my work: to sell artifacts, photographs of the performances, to practice contemporary art methods with children in elementary school, so one day this children, could understand and buy contemporary art.
-I am trying to emphasize, how it is very important to have a working space separated from the sleeping area, that many young artists today do not have.
-At one point of my speech, I’m starting to refer to the audience, asking them to draw the floor plan of their imaginary apartment or atelier.
-From the mixture standing in front of the table (coconut, cocoa, ground nut, cranberries, dates, corn rose, apple juice) according to their sketches, I’m shaping their apartments and serving them on the paper plates, to be consumed.
+In this performance, I describe on a microphone what my imaginary home and atelier would look like and how I could live from my work: selling artefacts and photographs of the performances, and practicing contemporary art methods with primary school children, so that one day they could understand and purchase contemporary art.
+I seek to emphasise how very important it is to have a working space separate from the sleeping area, which many young artists today do not have.
+At one point, I start addressing the audience, asking them to draw the floor plan of their imaginary home or atelier.
+According to their sketches, I “sculpt” their homes from a mixture placed on the table (coconut, cocoa, ground nut, cranberries, dates, corn rose, apple juice), and serve them on paper plates to be consumed.

-”Curious head is squinting flats with gray bricks.
+“Curious head is squinting flats with grey bricks.
 The associations are cluttering through the needle with the drops of adrenaline, blurring the little mirrors in my chest.
-Stepping over the color of distrust and reservation.
+Stepping over the colour of distrust and reservation.
 Mind cuddling.
 Breathing out the plan.”

-In this piece, I am researching a term ‘habitation’, as everyday passive action, drawing a focus on apartments as a fictive objects, impossible to afford to a young people today.
-I made interviews with friends living in rented apartments or with their parents, asking them to tell me a story about their living space.
-At some point in time, we recalled a working class-our parents and grandparents, which in socialism got their homes as a gift, because they were valuable workers, from different firms.
+In this piece, I study the term “habitation” as a passive everyday action, and focus on homes as fictional objects that are impossible to be afforded by young people today.
+I interviewed friends who live in rented homes or with their parents, asking them to tell me a story about their living space.
+At one point, we bring to mind the socialist working class, i.e. our parents and grandparents, who were given their homes by their respective companies because they were valuable as workers.

-With no money for our own home, we have more open possibilities for trying out life in other countries.
-But I wonder, how much are we forced on such life or do we really want to do it?
-If we have other options – which ones are they?
+With no money to afford our own home, possibilities open up for a taste of life in other countries.
+However, I cannot help but wonder whether we really want to do it, or whether we are merely forced into it?
+If we have other options – which are they?

-With the interviews released on the speakers and megaphone, I made an edible mixture of dried fruit, shaped in the form of my parents’ flat.
+While the interviews are emitted through speakers and a megaphone, I make an edible mixture of dried fruit, shaped in the form of my parents’ flat.

-In front of the wall, but this time not home, but the impossibility of achievement, my frustration and helplessness are being shared with the audience, breaking the edible supporting walls of unfulfilled dream and offering them to the public, hoping that one day it will be easier, simpler and better.
+Facing a wall – this time not the one at home, but rather the impossibility of achievement – I share my frustration and helplessness with the audience by breaking the edible supporting walls of an unfulfilled dream and offering them to the public, hoping that one day it becomes

 By performing, I materialize my stiffness in the environment and society that is mostly indifferent to contemporary creative expressions.
 Shame comes from trying to introduce myself to someone and tell him what I’m doing.
 Shame is also due to the fact that I find it difficult to find a job in my profession.
 In this work I create artifacts of shame and pain by imprinting in my own blood all that makes my identity – things on me and in my bag such as identity card, student index, employment record book, health card, condoms, arts association membership card, as many coins as I have in the wallet, the food I carry in the bag, etc. Some prints will be clear, but most of them will become bloody abstract stains.
 During the printing I will try to present myself to the audience and describe the themes and the focus of my artistic creation.